HSKWON023/Project/README.md

 ## 8. Conclusion

-In this project, I implemented a Denoising Diffusion Probabilistic Model (DDPM) from scratch using PyTorch and trained it on the MNIST dataset.
-The model successfully learned the reverse diffusion process, transforming pure Gaussian noise into realistic handwritten digits.
+In this project, I implemented a Denoising Diffusion Probabilistic Model (DDPM) from scratch and trained it on the MNIST dataset.
+The model successfully learned the reverse diffusion process and generated clear, diverse handwritten digits from pure Gaussian noise.

-Through the training progression, we observed that:
+Through the training progression, we observed:

-- Early-stage samples contained almost no recognizable structure.
+- Early samples contained little recognizable structure.
-- As training proceeded, the model gradually improved its denoising ability.
+- Mid–late epoch samples showed increasing denoising ability.
-- By the final epoch, the model generated clear and diverse digit samples.

-This demonstrates the core principle of diffusion models: learning to predict noise at each timestep enables the reconstruction of complex data distributions.
-Despite being trained on a CPU and with limited computational resources, the results show that even a relatively small U-Net architecture can effectively model the MNIST distribution.
+- Final DDPM samples were sharp, stable, and visually consistent.

+Beyond reproducing the baseline DDPM, this project extended the model with **DDIM fast sampling**.
+By implementing DDIM and evaluating it at 50 and 20 sampling steps, I was able to empirically verify the **speed–quality trade-off** described in the DDIM paper:

+- 50-step DDIM produced images nearly indistinguishable from full 300-step DDPM.
+- 20-step DDIM generated recognizable digits at a fraction of the runtime, albeit with more artifacts.

+This extension demonstrates that diffusion models can sample efficiently without relying on the full reverse process, and that deterministic DDIM dynamics retain much of the model’s generative ability.

-Overall, this project helped me better understand:
+Overall, this project deepened my understanding of:

-- The forward and reverse diffusion processes,
+- Forward and reverse diffusion processes
-- Noise prediction as a learning objective,
+- Noise prediction as a learning objective
-- Practical implementation of a state-of-the-art generative model,
+- The role of timestep schedules in generative quality
-- And the stability advantages of diffusion models compared to GANs.
+- How alternative sampling strategies (like DDIM) impact runtime and output fidelity

-Future improvements could include experimenting with different noise schedules, training with more epochs on GPU, or extending the model to conditional or higher-resolution datasets.
-Nevertheless, the final results confirm that diffusion models are powerful and robust generative frameworks.
+Future work may include experimenting with cosine or quadratic beta schedules, conditional diffusion models, higher-resolution datasets, or classifier-free guidance.
+Nevertheless, the results confirm that diffusion models — even in simple forms — are powerful and flexible generative frameworks.